Trigger Warning: If you have been sexually assaulted, this guide may contain information that is painful or difficult to read.

 Eight percent of all rapes take place at a victim’s place of work.
-If you experienced rape or sexual assault at work, your employer is legally bound to take action against the perpetrator.
+If you experienced rape or sexual assault at work (by a co-worker for example), your employer is legally bound to take action against the perpetrator.

 Most companies will not hire a former sex offender and it is not illegal to discriminate based on violent sexual history.
 If you experienced a sexual assault in the workplace, you may be able to request a leave of absence, implementation of stricter safety standards, change in work schedule, reassignment, or other changes to help you feel safe in the workplace.